-- start_time: Add the date as "yyyy-mm-dd" and time "hh:mm:ss".
+- Start_time: Add the date as "yyyy-mm-dd" and time "hh:mm:ss".
 This will be the start date and time of your time slot, whether it's a meeting slot or a content slot.
-Make sure that the date(s) of the timeslots matches the date(s) of your event in the Admin Panel.
+Ensure that the date(s) of the timeslots match the date(s) of your event in the Admin Panel.

 ❗Note that you should enter "FALSE" or "TRUE" without any additional spaces before or after the word.
 Otherwise, it will automatically be considered as a networking slot when uploading.

 ⚡Note: Images cannot be imported or exported from your schedule.
-To add speaker photos and hyperlinks, please use the schedule editor button once you have uploaded your agenda.
+To add speaker photos and hyperlinks, please use the schedule editor button to upload your agenda.